plokhotnyuk/jsoniter-scala/jsoniter-scala-examples/README.md

 Here you will learn how to build and run the simplest example and measure the startup time on Linux using Debian packages

-### Build uber jar, print its size, and measure its start up time
+### Build uber jar, print its size, and measure its start up time (tested with Oracle GraalVM 24-dev)

 ```sh
 sudo apt install linux-tools-common linux-tools-generic